-For all humans, biodiversity is an important resource in their day-to-day life.
-One important part of biodiversity is 'crop diversity', which is also called agro-biodiversity.
-Biodiversity is seen as a reservoir of resources to be drawn upon for the manufacture of food, pharmaceutical, and cosmetic products.
-This concept of biological resources is responsible for the deterioration of biodiversity.
-At the same time, it is also the origin of new conflicts dealing with rules of division and appropriation of natural resources.
-Some of the important economic commodities that biodiversity supplies to humankind are: crops, livestock, forests, fish, medicinal resources, etc.
+- 1. 'crop diversity', which is also called agro-biodiversity. - 2.
+Biodiversity is seen as a reservoir of resources to be drawn upon for the manufacture of food, pharmaceutical, and cosmetic products. - 3.
+This concept of biological resources is responsible for the deterioration of biodiversity. - 4.
+At the same time, it is also the origin of new conflicts dealing with rules of division and appropriation of natural resources. - 5.
+Some of the important economic commodities that biodiversity supplies to humankind are: food crops, livestock, forests, fish, medicinal resources, etc.